ACHE Anatomical Donation Program

 Again, your anatomical donation is an invaluable gift and as such, dignity and respect will ALWAYS be our highest priority!
 Each year, ACHE students, faculty, and administration will hold a nondenominational memorial service to honor our donors’ noble anatomical gift.
 Donors’ family members are welcome to attend our donor ceremony.

+This packet contains all the forms required for joining the ACHE Anatomical Donation Program as well as additional information for donors and next of kin.
 Please feel free to contact us at any time with questions that you may have.

 David L. McWhorter, Ph.D.

 Professor and Chair of Anatomy

 Please call the ACHE Anatomical Donation Program at 479-308-2243 or click here to send an email.

 Frequently Asked Questions

 What is the mission of this donation program?

 Our goal at ACHE is to provide the best education possible for our future physicians and healthcare professionals.
 Your unselfish gift will help establish a solid educational foundation for our students.
 The education provided by you, to our students, will endure far beyond the scope of this program.
 Your gift will also give future physicians the ability to help others and teach others as they go out and pursue their own careers.
 Dignity and respect are ALWAYS our highest priority next to the quality of education your gift provides.